SophiaBhullar/RevatureProject1/README.md

 2. Test Driven Development

 # Tools and Technologies Required
+1. CSS
+2. HTML
-1. VS Code
+3. VS Code
+4. Dbeaver
-2. PostgreSQL
+5. PostgreSQL
-3. AWS
+6. AWS
-4. Virtual Environment
+7. Virtual Environment
+8. Python
-4. Flask
+9. Flask
-5. Psycopg2
+10. Psycopg2
-6. Pytest
+11. Pytest
-7. behave
+12. behave
-8. Selenium
+13. Selenium
-9. Postman
+14. Postman

 # Installation and how to run the project:
 1. In order to run successfully, install flask and virtual environment in addition to pytest, behave and selenium for testing purpose.